CompileArtisan/website/src/content/blog/paste-cat.md

 forever. *Almost*, because life had something else in stock for me.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The problem was simple: I couldn&rsquo;t go from ChromeOS to Windows.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The problem was simple: I couldn&rsquo;t go from ChromeOS to Windows 10.
 Later on, I found out that I was right about going from ChromeOS to Windows *directly*.
 But that doesn&rsquo;t mean you can&rsquo;t go to Windows at all.
 You can go to a Linux distro, and then from there you can make a Windows-bootable device.
 I&rsquo;ve used my dad&rsquo;s laptop from 2003 (in 2010) which had